Skip to main content

 u.name,

-COUNT(o.id) as order_count
+COUNT(o.id) AS order_count

 FROM users u